 In truth, your story isn’t any more or less worthwhile than anyone else’s.
 But all of our stories are woven with threads of pure gold.
 When we deny the value of our experiences, we tighten the threads of our humanity and keep the warmth of its fabric to ourselves.
 We steal from others the chance to connect.
 To heal.
 To transform.

 Why would we do that?

-And so we tell our stories.
-So we pick up the thread of storytelling.
+And so you tell your story.
+You pick up the thread of storytelling.

 This power to transform is already inside you.